Heymow/Heymow-cogs/extractsongs/README.md

 # SAVE SONG
 # For Red-DiscordBot (cog)

-ExtractSongs is a Red-DiscordBot cog that listens for Suno song links shared in configured channels, saves song metadata locally and in Red's Config, and posts daily summaries of collected songs.
+"Save Song" (extractsongs) is a Red-DiscordBot cog that listens for Suno song links shared in configured channels, saves song metadata locally and in Red's Config, and posts daily summaries of collected songs.
 It supports per-guild configuration for listening channels, output channels, notification channels, and a log channel.
 ---
 ## Features
 - Detects Suno links in messages (formats like `https://suno.com/song/<uuid>` and `https://suno.com/s/<shortid>`).